ehsanrashid/DON/Readme.md

 [![Build Status](https://www.donchess.net)](https://www.donchess.net)

+[DON] is a free, powerful UCI chess engine.
+It features two evaluation functions, the classical evaluation based on handcrafted terms, and the NNUE evaluation based on efficiently updateable neural networks.
+The classical evaluation runs efficiently on most 64bit CPU architectures, while the NNUE evaluation benefits strongly from the vector intrinsics available on modern CPUs (avx2 or similar).

 DON is a free UCI chess engine.
 It is not a complete chess program and requires some UCI-compatible GUI (e.g. XBoard with Polyglot, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz)